e-m3din4/MAC.gyver/README.md

 # MAC.gyver
-### Retrieve MAC address manufacturer info or a full profile in json format.
+### Retrieve MAC address vendor info or a full profile in json format.

             ----------------------------------------------
 		▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓